 no-unsafe-member-access

-Disallow member access on a value with type any.
+Disallow member access on a value with type

-This rule requires type information to run.
+This rule requires type information to run, which comes with performance tradeoffs.

-The any type in TypeScript is a dangerous "escape hatch" from the type system.
 Using any disables many type checking rules and is generally best used only as a last resort or when prototyping code.

-Despite your best intentions, the any type can sometimes leak into your codebase.
 Accessing a member of an any-typed value creates a potential type safety hole and source of bugs in your codebase.

 This rule disallows member access on any variable that is typed as any.